VictoriaMetrics/VictoriaMetrics/README.md

 - `-search.maxSeries` at `vmselect` limits the number of time series, which may be returned from [/api/v1/series](https://prometheus.io/docs/prometheus/latest/querying/api/#finding-series-by-label-matchers).
 This endpoint is used mostly by Grafana for auto-completion of metric names, label names and label values.
 Queries to this endpoint may take big amounts of CPU time and memory at `vmstorage` and `vmselect` when the database contains big number of unique time series because of [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
 In this case it might be useful to set the `-search.maxSeries` to quite low value in order limit CPU and memory usage.
 - `-search.maxTagKeys` at `vmstorage` limits the number of items, which may be returned from [/api/v1/labels](https://prometheus.io/docs/prometheus/latest/querying/api/#getting-label-names).
 This endpoint is used mostly by Grafana for auto-completion of label names.
 Queries to this endpoint may take big amounts of CPU time and memory at `vmstorage` and `vmselect` when the database contains big number of unique time series because of [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
 In this case it might be useful to set the `-search.maxTagKeys` to quite low value in order to limit CPU and memory usage.
 - `-search.maxTagValues` at `vmstorage` limits the number of items, which may be returned from [/api/v1/label/.../values](https://prometheus.io/docs/prometheus/latest/querying/api/#querying-label-values).
 This endpoint is used mostly by Grafana for auto-completion of label values.
 Queries to this endpoint may take big amounts of CPU time and memory at `vmstorage` and `vmselect` when the database contains big number of unique time series because of [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
 In this case it might be useful to set the `-search.maxTagValues` to quite low value in order to limit CPU and memory usage.
-- `-storage.maxDailySeries` at `vmstorage` can be used for limiting the number of time series seen per day.
+- `-storage.maxDailySeries` at `vmstorage` can be used for limiting the number of time series seen per day aka [time series churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
+See [cardinality limiter docs](#cardinality-limiter).
 - `-storage.maxHourlySeries` at `vmstorage` can be used for limiting the number of [active time series](https://docs.victoriametrics.com/FAQ.html#what-is-an-active-time-series).
+See [cardinality limiter docs](#cardinality-limiter).

 See also [capacity planning docs](#capacity-planning) and [cardinality limiter in vmagent](https://docs.victoriametrics.com/vmagent.html#cardinality-limiter).